-Only one building in town really represents this style, but it’s a style worth mentioning because the church that defines it is considered one of the most beautiful in the United States.
+Only one building in town really represents this style, but it's a style worth mentioning because said building (pictured above) is considered to be one of the most beautiful churches in the United States.
 Memorial Presbyterian was built by Henry Flagler as a monument to his daughter and grandchild who both died during childbirth.
 Its exterior is one of the most European-like visuals around St. Augustine--a key characteristic of anything that is Renaissance revival.

-The building is inspired by St. Mark’s Basilica in Venice, Italy, and was built by Carrere and Hastings, the masterminds behind the Ponce de Leon Hotel.
-Check out the magnificent copper dome and wood carved walls and doors.
+The building is inspired by St. Mark's Basilica in Venice, Italy, and elements bear a striking resemblance to the Church of St. Augustine in Paris, France.
+The Flagler family's final resting place, this church was built by Carrere and Hastings, masterminds behind the Ponce de Leon Hotel.
+Be sure to snap a picture of the magnificent copper dome and wood-carved walls and doors.

 Timucua hut at the Fountain of Youth Archaeological Park.

 Vernacular architecture is more about function than design.
-Similar to Spanish colonial, it represents buildings created with what was available including local vegetation like palms and timber, and stone like coquina.
+Similar to Spanish colonial, Vernacular buildings that were created with what was available, including local vegetation like palms and timber, even coquina stone.
 Around the world, vernacular is often used to describe the architecture of native inhabitants, but it can also be used to describe the buildings of settlers and colonists.